😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Does Your Face Change With Nighttime Mouth Breathing?

-wash nose to prevent mouth breathing
+wash nose to stop mouth breathing while sleeping

 Your sleep position should allow proper nasal drainage so that the nose does not become obstructed, which can then hamper the unobstructed flow of air while breathing.
 Hence, checking and adjusting your sleeping posture is also one of the natural ways to eliminate the habit of mouth breathing.